mirage/mirage-www/tmpl/wiki/hello-world.md

 end
 ```

-To veteran OCaml programmers among you, this might look a little odd: we have a
+To veteran OCaml programmers among you, this might look a little odd: We have a
-`Main` module parameterised a module (`Time`, of type `Mirage_time_lwt.S`) that contains a method `start` taking an ignored parameter `_time` (an instance of a `time`).
+`Main` module parameterised by a module (`Time`, of type `Mirage_time_lwt.S`) that contains a method `start` taking an ignored parameter `_time` (an instance of a `time`).
 This is the basic structure required to make this a MirageOS unikernel
 rather than a standard OCaml POSIX application.

 The module type for our `Time` module, `Mirage_time_lwt.S`, is defined in an